-If you want to know how to get rid of nightshade (Atropa belladonna), you need to remember that it can be difficult, but it is not impossible.
-Nightshade is not a pleasant plant to have around.
-Sometimes referred to as Belladonna, deadly nightshade, or bitter nightshade, is poisonous to small children and pets (like dogs and cats), which may be attracted to nightshade berries.
+If you want to know how to get rid of nightshade, you need to remember that it can be difficult, but it is not impossible.
+Nightshade is not a pleasant plant to have around and is poisonous to small children and pets (like dogs and cats), which may be attracted to nightshade berries.
 You definitely want to plan on getting rid of nightshade, especially the creeping type, which can quickly take over.
 For this reason, many people want to know how to kill nightshade.